Purpose Discovery

 Try before you decide

 The best clarity comes from small experiments, not big decisions.
-Before committing to a path, find the smallest possible way to try the work and see how it feels.
+Find the smallest possible way to try the work and see how it feels.

 Useful tools and resources

-Things worth exploring as you process your results and figure out next steps.
+Things worth exploring as you process your results.

 O*NET Online

-The U.S. Department of Labor's free database of detailed career information — including what a job actually involves day to day, salary data, and growth outlook.
+The Department of Labor's free database of detailed career information, including what a job involves day to day, salary data, and growth outlook.

 onetonline.org →